SocketOfficial/SocketOfficial/README.md

 No project lol.

 # About Me
 Hey, I'm Socket.
 I am a student.
 I am fascinated with computers and programming.
-I am kinda good at editing, trying to take it as a hobby.
+I am kinda good at editing.
 I like English too. \
 I currently use Python.
 I love Python and nowadays write most of my stuff in it. \
 I use Windows 10 as my daily driver (NixOS previously).